Boneseed in Australia

+Boneseed and closely related Bitou Bush are two subspecies of Chrysanthemoides monilifera, an invasive species in Australia.
+It was listed on the Weeds of National Significance in 2000 and is one of the 20 most significant weeds in Australia because of its invasiveness, potential for spread, and environmental and economic impacts.
+C. monilifera has a particularly wide potential range.
+It is predicted that over time C. monilifera could significantly expand its current distribution to almost all of South Eastern Australia apart from the Alps.

+History

 Boneseed was introduced to Australia as an ornamental garden plant from the mid-nineteenth century, with examples first recorded in gardens in Sydney in 1852 and Melbourne in 1858.
 It is thought that Boneseed had become naturalised in Australia, with self-sustaining populations, from around 1910.
 Bitou Bush arrived slightly later in around 1908, most likely in the ballast of a South African ship docked off New South Wales.
 Thereafter both subspecies were planted extensively to stabilise coastal sand dunes and control erosion, particularly from the mid-1940s to the 1960s, with Boneseed more commonly planted in Victoria and Bitou Bush more commonly planted in NSW and Southern Queensland.
 Boneseed was introduced to the You Yangs, south west of Melbourne, Victoria, to control soil erosion.